vincentkwok21/vincentkwok21.github.io/index.md

 Gaming is another passion of mine.
 It serves as an outlet for creativity, strategy, and relaxation.
 Whether it's exploring immersive virtual worlds or competing with friends, gaming provides a unique blend of entertainment and mental stimulation.

 Beyond the realm of technology and physical activities, I find immense fascination in the natural world.
 Insects and flowers, with their vibrant colors, intricate structures, and remarkable adaptations, have captured my attention since I was young.
 Their beauty and diversity inspire me and remind me of the intricate designs that exist in both nature and engineering.
-You can find some images I have taken in the gallery tab.
+You can find some images I have taken of my adventures and such in the gallary tab!

 I invite you to explore this website, where you'll find a blend of my engineering projects, insights into my personal interests, and perhaps even a glimpse into the wonders of the natural world.
 Thank you for joining me on this exciting journey, and I hope you find something here that sparks your curiosity and fuels your own passions.